scalastic/virusapp/README.md

 ## Presentation

-This a POC demonstrating the `spring-native` v`0.9.1` ability to compile and drive a not so-simple application.
+This is a POC demonstrating the `spring-native` v`0.9.1` ability to compile and drive a not so-simple application.
 The code includes a Publisher/Subscriber implementation on a Redis queue and is intended to run on both `HotSpot` JVM and `Substrate` VM a.k.a Bytecode and native.

 Both compilation types are proposed, and startup tests are done.